cosmos/cosmos/whitepaper.md

 application via CGI or FastCGI, Tendermint Core connects to blockchain applications via TMSP.

-To draw an analogy, lets talk about a well-known cryptocurrency, Bitcoin.
+To draw an analogy, we will draw an analogy with a well-known cryptocurrency, Bitcoin.
 Bitcoin is a cryptocurrency blockchain where each node maintains a fully audited Unspent Transaction Output (UTXO) database.
 If one wanted to create a Bitcoin-like system on top of TMSP, Tendermint Core would be responsible for

 * Sharing blocks and transactions between nodes
 * Establishing a canonical/immutable order of transactions (the blockchain)

-Meanwhile, application would be responsible for
+Meanwhile, the TMSP application would be responsible for

 * Maintaining the UTXO database
 * Validating cryptographic signatures of transactions